ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 }
 ```

+> [!IMPORTANT]
-> Order is important!
-Focused should be after the activated and before the hover state.
+> Order matters!
+Focused should be before the activated and hover states.

 #### User Customization